 Definitely white (and when I say white I mean art gallery white).

-My Spring workshop season is in full swing.
+My Spring workshop 2019 season is in full swing.
 And recently, Terreeia and I (in our travels) drove around a lovely neighbourhood where I saw at least 6 or 7 new builds.

 Every.
 Single.
-One.
+House.
 Was White or Cream.

-With Black Windows (the house on the right had black windows all around the rest of the house).
+That is… white or cream houses with black windows (the house on the right had black windows all around the rest of the house).

 When I was discussing this with Tricia (my senior colour designer) I mentioned that I wished I’d started taking photos sooner once I noticed that the 6th or 7th new build was identical.
-She replied “Well you can’t notice the pattern until you notice the pattern”.
+She replied, “Well you can’t notice the pattern until you notice the pattern.”